-From a statistical perspective, we have to make one disclaimer.
-Correlation cannot determine cause and effect.
-Strictly speaking, correlation can only indicate the strength of the statistical relationship between two survey questions.
-It cannot indicate which of those items is influencing the other item.
-(And in some cases, there could even be a third, unmeasured factor that is the real cause of the observed correlation between two survey items.)
+It is important to note that correlation cannot determine cause and effect.
+Correlation can only indicate the strength of the statistical relationship between two survey questions.
+It can't tell us whether of those items is influencing the other item.
+(In some cases, there could even be a third, unmeasured factor that is the real cause of the observed correlation between two survey items.)

 Correlations (r) significant at p < 0.05.
 This is a customary indication of the likelihood that the observed correlations are a result of chance.
 For our purposes, we have set this probability (p) threshold to be no more than 0.05 or 5%.
 There is less than a 5% likelihood that the correlations listed here are a result of chance.